h1777/3proxy-socks/README.md

 	chmod +x 3proxyuninst.sh
 	./3proxyuninst.sh

-**Script tested on July 2017 on the following fresh VPS install distros :**
+**Script last tested on April 2018 on the following fresh VPS install distros :**

-- Ubuntu 16.04 64bit (Vmware)
+- Ubuntu 16.04 64bit (AWS)

 **Script will run on :**